briansimiyuj/doctor-appointment-app/README.md

       Modal Footer component will display a button to confirm the rescheduling of the appointment and a button to close the modal.
 It will be similar to cancel appointment and reject appointment modal footers.

-        1. Create a Modal Footer component and mount it on the Reschedule Appointment Modal component and wrap it with Reschedule Modal Provider
+        1. Create a Modal Footer component and mount it on the Reschedule Appointment Modal component and wrap it with Reschedule Modal Provider and Date Picker Provider.
+Wrap the Reschedule Modal Provider and Date Picker Provider with Date Time Provider.

     3. Create a confirmation checkbox component and mount it on Modal Body component